trnktms/sk-base/README.md

     - `templateName`: name of the subfolder from `.\sk-templates\default` (`your-module-template-1` or `your-module-template-2`)
  2. This command uses the same `default.config.json` config above

-### How to create your own template and configuration
+### How to create your own templates and configurations

 #### Configuration
 You can create your own configuration with the same parameter names or you can even create your custom parameters.
 Only the `projectName` is a hardcoded and required parameter name but the others can be removed and changed.

 #### Template
 You can create your own templates (different, less complex or more complex), you just need to follow the following placeholder name convention:
 - One level deep parameter: `[<parameterName>]` e.g. `[nugetTargetFramework]`